oscarpedrero/BloodyPoints/README.md

 # BloodyPoints Mod so that personal or global waypoints can be created

+If you had the previous version installed, you must delete the configuration files for the server and restart the server.

 <details>
 <summary>Changelog</summary>

+`1.0.2`
+- Fix problem with config files when init first time mod

 `1.0.0`
 - First Release

 </details>

 ## Configuration